 - Cons : Powerful spray that could splash onto your eyes.
 Wear protective glasses.

 This specially-formulated chemical cuts through all the tough mud, grime, grease, mud, and trail soils without corroding your bike’s delicate components.

-You could use this cleaner on all your bike parts including plastic, rubber, metal, any painted surfaces, and delicate accessories like derailleurs and chains.
+You could use this degreaser on all your bike parts, including plastic, rubber, metal, any painted surfaces, and delicate accessories like derailleurs and chains.